drkno/AgilefantTimes/README.md

 	"DisplayUsercode":false // optional, will replace Names with UserCodes.
 }
 ```

+> A full list of avaible options and their defaults if not provided can be found [here](https://github.com/mrkno/AgilefantTimes/blob/master/AgilefantTimes/Config.cs).

 To run the program, just double click the `AgilefantTimes.exe` executable, and, provided everything is setup correctly and you did not encounter a bug it will run.<br>
 The program supports command line arguments, to view these start the application with the `-h` or `--help` option.
 Command line arguments override values in the configuration file.<br>
 On platforms other than Windows the executable **should** be able to be run using Mono, provided the version being used supports all the features used in the program.
 To do this run from within a shell:<br>